Important U23 Update for Summer 2021

 - Improvements to your technical skills by learning to scull and rowing in small boats.
 The technical improvements will carry over to your college programs and club rowing in the fall.

 There are usually 7 – 10 workouts per week scheduled, and U23 summer program members will be integrated into Undine’s full time racing squad practice schedule alongside senior athletes.
 From June to early August, the coached sessions are Monday, Tuesday, Thursday, and Friday mornings at 6AM, and Saturday mornings at 7AM.
 All other workouts are generally completed individually or in small self-organized groups (additional coached practices may be added at the discretion of the coaching staff and availability of the athletes).

 The morning workouts during the week generally last about 90 minutes, and we try to be off the water around 7:30am – 7:45am to accommodate those who need to get to work.
+A full locker room is available after morning practices.
 The Saturday morning workouts (on non-racing weekends) are longer, usually 2 – 2.5 hours, mostly technique and long steady-state rows.

 Undine U23 Summer Program athletes will be coached by Undine’s full time coaching staff, who have a history of success with both our full time and summer racing programs.
 U23 athletes will be incorporated into practice with Undine’s full time racing squad.
-Assistant coach Adrienne Egge will serve as the primary coach for the women’s program and Head Coach Joe Quaid will serve as the primary coach for the men, with Assistant Coach Mike Naughton working with both groups.
+Head Coach Joe Quaid will serve as the primary coach for the men, with Assistant Coach Mike Naughton.
 Click here for full bios of our coaching staff.

 Program Application and Admission